Martin-Idel/library_examples/best_practices.md

 - Use `-fvisibility=hidden` when also compiling for Windows (similar erros on both platforms)
 - Use `-fvisibility-inlines-hidden` and be sure to never do anything with and inline function pointer than to call it
 - Don't use `__attribute__ (visibility=hidden)` on namespaces (gcc only).
 This will make porting to other compilers harder

+# Best Practices on Windows

+## Building

+- Compile with warnings level `W2`.
+- Assemble all dlls into the same path as the executable to have simpler loading.
+- When dynamically loading library functions, export the functions via `extern "C"`.
+When loading classes, provide constructor and deletion factories to circumvent issues with `new` and `delete` overloads.

+## Versioning

+- Not really possible.

+## Symbol visibility

+- Define a macro for `__declspec ( dllexport )` and `__declspec( dllimport )` according to building or consuming headers, even if it is not really relevant very often.